cameronbensimon/arc-tab-switcher-main/README.md

 5. Select the `arc-tab-switcher` folder
 6. Done!
 The extension is now installed

-### Method 2: Change Keyboard Shortcut (Optional)
+### Step 2: Change Keyboard Shortcut

 If Ctrl+Q doesn't work or you want a different shortcut:

 1. Go to `chrome://extensions/shortcuts`
 2. Find "Arc Tab Switcher"
-3. Click the pencil icon next to "Toggle tab switcher"
+3. Click the pencil icon next to "Copy current page URL"
-4. Press your desired key combination
+4. Press your desired key combination (shift + command + C is recommended)
-5. Click OK
+5. Click the pencil icon next to "Toggle tab switcher"
+6. Press your desired key combination (control + Q or control + A is recommended)

+All done!

 ## Usage